-10 Ways to Demoralize Your Employees
+Ways to Demoralize Employees

-So, you want to ruin your business!?
+So, you want to ruin your business?

-1. Pay New Employees More
+1. Pay New Employees More Than Old Ones

 Your current employees will be the ones that will be required to train them.
 So, when they find out the new employee makes 50 cents, a dollar, hundreds, maybe thousands more, resentment will surface in the older employees and affect the new employee, too.
 A bonus result will be that it will affect the cohesion of your staff and further decrease morale!

+Never discuss perceived problems with your employees.
+Listen to hearsay and third-party reports about them.
 Make decisions based on the situation without any discussion with the employees involved.
 Morale will plummet when the staff gets wind of it.

 3. Make Arbitrary Decisions